 cilantro, for garnish

 Preheat oven to 400F.
-With a sharp knife*, cut the top and bottom of the pumpkin**.
-Cut off the skin, following the curve, with a knife or a vegetable peeler.
-Cut the pumpkin from top to bottom.
+With a sharp knife, slice off the top and bottom of the pumpkin.* Cut off the skin, following the curve, with a knife or a vegetable peeler.
+Cut the pumpkin in half from top to bottom.
 Use a spoon to scoop out the pulp and seeds into a bowl.
 Cut into ½-inch chunks.
 Arrange on a foil-lined baking sheet and toss with 1 tablespoon olive oil.
 Bake for 15 minutes or until fork tender.

-**TIP** You can place a damp towel under the pumpkin to give yourself more stability while cutting.
+*TIP* Place a damp towel under the pumpkin to give yourself more stability while cutting…we don’t want a scene from a horror movie.

 2. BROIL THE VEGETABLES